 Computer Labs: Discovery Middle School has three computer labs with desktop computers and printing facilities.

 According to the Technology User Agreement, students and parents agreed to take responsibility for the security and condition of their District Owned Devices.
-In recent weeks there has been an unacceptable number of Student Chromebooks left unattended in and around the school building that have been returned to the Media Center and/or School Office.
+Chromebooks left unattended in and around the school building will be turned into the Media Center.